THOMASELOVE/431-classes-2024/class23/README.md

     - As for updating R, I have now upgraded to R version 4.4.2 for slides and other materials, but you can work with either R version 4.4.1 or 4.4.2 for the remainder of 2024.
 8. I am not going to be able to finish Chapters 21-22 (or 23) for the [431 Book](https://thomaselove.github.io/431-book/) this semester.
 Things have just gotten away from me on that project.
     - We have covered some of the material planned for those chapters in class, and will cover some of the rest in class this week.
-    - The chapters themselves will remain as they are, in draft form, probably until summer 2025.
-I apologize.
+    - The chapters themselves will remain as they are, probably until summer 2025.
+I apologize, and I've noted this in the latest version of the posted book.